 Scientific Explanation?

-He claims that taking melatonin helps maintain the normal function of this gland, thereby delaying the biological processes that lead to aging and menopause.
+According to him, taking melatonin helps maintain the normal function of this gland, thereby delaying the biological processes that lead to aging and menopause.

-Treatment Based on Platelet-Rich Plasma (PRP)
+Treatment Based on the Use of Platelet-Rich Plasma (PRP)

 Mechanism of Action: